moneyphp/money/README.md

 > "If I had a dime for every time I've seen someone use FLOAT to store currency, I'd have $999.997634" -- [Bill Karwin](https://twitter.com/billkarwin/status/347561901460447232)

-In short: You shouldn't represent monetary values by a float.
-Wherever you need to represent money, use this Money value object.
+In short: You shouldn't represent monetary values by a float Wherever you need to represent money, use this Money value object.
 Since version 3.0 this library uses [strings internally](https://github.com/moneyphp/money/pull/136) in order to support unlimited integers.